MuteJester/Simple_Image_Processing_Library/README.md

 `void Write_ChannelGraph();`

-Method analyzes images data an saves a new image with RGB graps which show the amount of each color in each one of the image rows. the image in project folder will be named "ChannelGraph.jpg"
+Method analyzes images data and saves a new image with RGB graps which show the amount of each color in each one of the image rows. the image in project folder will be named "ChannelGraph.jpg"